balazssimon/meta-cs/README.md

 Installation steps:

-1. Extract the **MetaDslx-v0.4-alpha.zip** file.
+1. Extract the **MetaDslx-v0.4-alpha.zip** file and make sure that the **GAC_DIR** environment variable in the install batch files point to the correct location of the .NET tools directory.
 2. Run **install64antlr.bat** on 64-bit systems, or **install32antlr.bat** on 32-bit systems to install the ANTLR4 runtime DLL to the GAC.
-(Make sure that the GAC_DIR variable inside the batch file points to the correct path.)
 3. Run the **MetaDslx.VisualStudio.vsix** to install the Visual Studio 2015 plugin.
 4. Check out the source from GitHub
 5. Open the **Src\MetaDslx.sln** in Visual Studio